 Each emergency power system is designed with several components including power sources, transfer switch equipment, load terminals, and fuel storage tanks.
 Every component that makes up these systems is required to run properly for reliable power.
 Running proactive maintenance on these systems, including routine inspections and system testing, is required for proper performance.
 It is important to follow all of the manufacturer’s instructions as well as any specific requirements when performing inspections, testing, and maintenance (ITM).

 In general, emergency power systems should be inspected weekly, exercised monthly, and tested at least once every 36 months.
-Stark Tech has specialized technicians certified and trained to maintain and service these systems. (link to service page)
+For readers who want a deeper look at recent code developments, NFPA offers additional standards information and related resources.

 Digitization: Electrical Distribution Network